vsoch/qme/README.md

 ## TODO

+ - add time stamp to metadata
+ - filesystem task that exists should also be loaded
+ - init (when we create config) should generate value for secret?
+ - add config command to refresh secret
  - each executor should have unique id that is used for logger, database, etc.
  - design models for filesystem or relational database
  - base should be able to use a user defined database for jobs (define on onset)